A robot house with legs and chicken feet on a table with autumnal fruit in the background

 Location: Space 4, 2nd Floor, 113-115 Fonthill Road, Finsbury Park, N4 3HH

-An intergenerational workshop that explores life, legacy and the different ways we can thrive, now and into the future.
-Bringing people from different generations together in the same room, to look at how we dwell; how we move ourselves through space; how we think about our bodies, how we think about rootedness and belonging, borders, time, landscape and place.
-Facilitators Rachel Jacobs and Rose Levinson will lead a series of activities to explore how traditional tools of storytelling, ritual and myth and our new tools of robots and digital technology might help us counter societal assumptions about how we think about ourselves in the world.
-Book now on eventbrite.
+A free intergenerational workshop that explored life, legacy and the different ways we can thrive, now and into the future.
+Bringing people from different generations together in the same room Rachel Jacobs and Rose Levinson led a series of activities that explored how traditional tools of storytelling, ritual and myth and our new tools of robots and digital technology might help us counter societal assumptions about how we think about ourselves in the world.

 An Introduction to Rituals and Robots